 - Priority compounds

 - Virus Control

 - Resource recovery

 - Membrane processes and operation for wastewater treatment and reuse

 - Protein from water

 - Phosphate recovery

 - CO2 energy

-The individual part (with a minimum of 25EC) within the programme exists of optional courses, partly restricted.
+The individual part within the programme consists of elective courses, which are partly restricted.
 The programme offers students the opportunity to choose their own profile within the different research themes of relevant chair groups and/or provides in-depth disciplinary and multidisciplinary insights into the fields of chemical engineering and biotechnology, based on mathematics, chemistry, physics and microbiology.